 "Ferrone's familiarity with the primary literature is impressive, covering thinkers from France and Italy to Germany and Scotland.
 His grasp of the historiography is just as sure, encompassing both Anglophone and European research.
 This makes for a book that is far more than just a synthesis."--Richard Bourke, Times Literary Supplement

 "Ferrone’s command of his material is impressive. . . .
 There is something for us to learn, or be reminded of, on nearly every page of this dense but often enlightened work."--John Toren, Rain Taxi Review of Books

-"A novel and provocative interpretation of the Enlightenment that effectively challenges scholars of the movement to rethink their own understandings of the intellectual turmoil and upheaval of the eighteenth century."--Sharon Stanley, Review of Politics
+"[The Enlightenment] offers a novel and provocative interpretation of the Enlightenment that effectively challenges scholars of the movement to rethink their own understandings of the intellectual turmoil and upheaval of the eighteenth century."--Review of Politics